drchrispinnock/cheatsheets/ed.md

 W file    - "save as", save a copy of the file to file A,BW file - save lines A to B to file

+f file    - specify the filename for the current file e file    - switch to editting file
+			  (complains if current buffer unsaved, second invocation overrides)

+.= 	   - print number of lines in the file

 # Bookmarks
 kA		- bookmark the current line as A
 'A		- go to the bookmark

+# Escape to the shell

+! cmd  - run command from inside ed r ! cmd - insert the output of cmd to current line
+Ar ! cmd - ... to after line A
+w ! cmd - send the file to command e ! cmd - start a new file with the output of command

 ```

 ## Starting ed